FlippieCoetser/GitHub.Workflow/README.md

 git checkout -b users/FlippieCoetser/Data-Todo-Retrieve
 ```

-> Note: It is not always possible to follow this exact naming pattern.
-However, it is important to ensure the branch starts with `users/{GitHubUsername}/`.
-The last part of the branch name should describe the work to be done.
-If you are unsure discuss with the team or consult the product owner.
+> Note: Following this exact naming pattern is not always possible.
+However, it is essential to ensure the branch starts with `users/{GitHubUsername}/`.
+The last part of the branch name should describe the work.
+If unsure, discuss it with the team or consult the product owner.

 2. Push the new branch to the cloud repository

-The command you executed in step 1 will switch to the newly created branch automatically.
+The command you executed in Step 1 will switch to the newly created branch automatically.
 Meaning any changes made to the code will be made to the new branch.
 However, the new branch only exists on your local machine.
 To make the new branch also available in the cloud repository, you need to push the new branch to the cloud repository.